This post may contain affiliate links. Read my disclosure policy.

 - Preheat oven to 400°F.

-- Using a hand mixer #f9b345stand mixer, in a large bowl, cream the butter, 1/2 cup powdered sugar, and salt.
+- Using a hand mixer or paddle attachment on a stand mixer, in a large bowl, cream the butter, 1/2 cup powdered sugar, and salt.

 - Blend in the vanilla.